 Days 5 & 6: West Clare and Doolin

 Leaving Killarney your first stop will be the Village of Adare in County Limerick.
-Adare is regarded by many a seasoned traveller as Ireland’s prettiest village with its charming thatched cottages, manicured public park and ancient church.
+Adare is regarded by many a seasoned traveler as Ireland’s prettiest village with its charming thatched cottages, manicured public park, and ancient church.
 From Adare continue along the N20 towards Limerick City of ‘Angelas Ashes’ fame and home to King Johns Castle.
 Shortly after this, you arrive at Bunratty Castle.
-Built in 1425, this majestic castle was restored in 1954 to its former medieval splendour.
-Within the grounds of the Castle is Bunratty Folk Park where 19th century Irish life is vividly recreated.
+Built-in 1425, this majestic castle was restored in 1954 to its former medieval splendor.
+Within the grounds of the Castle is Bunratty Folk Park where 19th-century Irish life is vividly recreated.
 Continuing on to the magnificent ‘Cliffs of Moher’.
 The majestic Cliffs of Moher are without doubt one of Ireland’s most spectacular sights and overlook the Atlantic Ocean on the coast of West Clare.
 You then arrive at the village of Doolin.
 Doolin is world-famous for its wealth of Irish folk music and in recent years has been attracting crowds to spontaneous sessions in any one of its excellent pubs.

 Day 7: Clare to Galway